Khululiwe/Capstone-Project_Trade-Balance-Forecasting/README.md

 ## 6. Exploratory Data Analysis (EDA)

-Exploratory Data Analysis (EDA) provided insights into the structure and relationships within the balance trade and GDP data.
-Key steps included:
+Exploratory Data Analysis (EDA) offered comprehensive insights into the structure and relationships within South Africa's trade balance and GDP data.
+Key findings and steps included:

-- Distribution Analysis: Visualizing the distribution of key indicators like trade balance, GDP, and growth rates.
+- Distribution Analysis: Histograms and box plots highlighted the distribution of trade balances and GDP.
+The trade balance data exhibited a left-skewed distribution, with most values clustering near zero but with significant deficits for certain trading partners.

-- Correlation Analysis: Examining the relationships between variables to identify patterns and dependencies.
-- Time Series Analysis: Understanding trends over time, such as GDP growth or fluctuations in trade balance.
+- GDP Analysis

+  - Summary Statistics: GDP data (2004–2023) showed steady growth, with notable turning points in 2011, 2017, and 2021.
+  - Trends Visualization: A line plot revealed GDP’s upward trajectory over two decades.

+- Correlation Analysis: Relationships among variables, such as trade balances across partners and years, were explored using scatter plots and correlation matrices.

+- Outlier Detection: Outliers were identified using the interquartile range (IQR) method, with 1,633 outliers detected across trade balances.
+Key contributors included the "World" partner (total of all partners) and "Area NES" (miscellaneous regions).
+  Positive and negative outliers totaled 773 and 860, respectively.

+- Trade Partner Analysis: Histograms and average balance calculations revealed that South Africa's trade data is predominantly stable, with a few extreme deficits and surpluses.
+  The "World" partner’s trade balance aligned with the total of all trading partners, confirming its comprehensive nature.

+- Trend Analysis: Top & Bottom Trading Partners: Bar plots identified the top 5 partners with the highest surpluses and the bottom 5 with the largest deficits.

+- Absolute Balances: Partners with the most significant absolute trade balances were visualized to highlight both surpluses and deficits.

-- Country-Level Comparisons: Comparing metrics across countries or regions to identify outliers or trends.
+- Country-Level Comparisons: Comparisons across countries and regions highlighted key trading trends, outliers, and potential areas for economic improvement.
+  The left-skewed trade balance distribution emphasized reliance on imports from specific partners, signaling areas requiring policy focus for sustainable growth.

 ## 7. Modelling